renebarto/baremetal/doc/tutorials/03-setting-up-project-structure.md

 If the toolchain was already checked, the output will be shorter.

+Notice that Visual Studio uses its own version of CMake: `CMake 3.20.21032501-MSVC_2`

 After this, the CMake build directory is created, and CMake is configured, much like when you would run `tools\configure.bat` or `tools/configure.sh` on the command line.

 ### Building {#TUTORIAL_03_SETTING_UP_PROJECT_STRUCTURE_VISUAL_STUDIO_CMAKE_INTEGRATION_BUILDING}

 After configuration is done, we can build the project, using `Build->Build All` or `Build->Rebuild All`.
 This will build or rebuild everything.
-Another option is selecting the project to be built in the dropdown box next to the configuration, "Select Startup Items...".
+Another option is selecting the project to be built in the dropdown box next to the configuration, "Select Startup Item...".

 <img src="images/visualstudio-select-build-target.png" alt="Select build target" width="600"/><br/>